godfrey0/resume-1/README.md

 - serthongong@gmail.com | +65 81813136 | t0921234@u.nus.edu |
 -
 ASPIRE
-- UI/UX designer!
-Mid career switch, trained by NUS School of Computing, certified in FinTech Senior Developer on Frontend, Middleware and Backend programming.
+- Mid-career switch seeker in FinTech as an UI/UX designer.
+Recently earned 5 professional certificates from the NUS School of Computing in FinTech Senior Developer (Level 3) and among others.
+-
+SKILLS
+- Fintech concepts and technology.
+Developers toolkit in connecting the Frontend, Middleware to Backend, Automation, API and RPA.
+Development Operations (DevOps) Build, Deploy, Monitor, AI, ML, Algo-trading, Blockchain.
+In addition Design, Python, JavaScript, HMTL, CSS, Node.js, Python, Github, Replit, Scrum, Agile and others.
+-
 -
 DEED
 - Pursued an award granted by the Government of the Republic of Singapore for the course of study to be granted to the Government by Tel Aviv, Israel with a six-year overseas scholarship bond obligations.